Notice and consultation for special rates

 - Elsternwick Main Street Committee Marketing Proposal (PDF, 5MB)

 - Elsternwick Main Street Committee Overview of Activity and Future Plans (PDF, 64KB)

 How much do I pay?

-Yes, a separate notice will be sent for special rates in addition to your general rates notice.
+Yes, we'll send a separate notice for special rates in addition to your general rates notice.
 The special rates are payable in four instalments.

-If you have any questions about the Special Rates that Council has in place or is proposing related to shopping centres, contact Place Making Officer Alex Francis on 9524 3333.
+If you have any questions about our current or proposed special rates, contact our Place Making Officer on 9524 3333.